U.S. court deals setback to FCC push to revamp media ownership rules

 The FCC plans to challenge the decision, he added.

-Big media companies including Tegna Inc (TGNA.N), CBS Corp (CBS.N) and Nexstar Media Group Inc (NXST.O) cited the 2017 rule change as motivation for considering expansion opportunities.
+Big media companies including Tegna Inc, CBS Corp and Nexstar Media Group Inc cited the 2017 rule change as motivation for considering expansion opportunities.

 The FCC is weighing other changes to U.S. media ownership rules.
 In December, it sought comments on a rule that bars one company from owning two TV stations in the same market except under certain circumstances.
 The FCC asked if those rules continue “to serve the public interest and remains necessary.”